-How is your garden doing this year?
-Overall, I’m really happy how well my gardens are doing and I love to see how it changes week to week.
+Overall, I’m really happy with how well my gardens are doing and I love to see how it changes week to week.

 What is your favorite garden in these tours?
 I would love to know – let me know what you think in the comments here.

-If you like this post, I would love for you to share it on Pinterest.
-I’ve created the above custom pin for this post.
+If you like this post, please share and pin it on Pinterest.
+(If you hover over the image, the Pinterest button will be in the upper left corner.)
+I’ve created the below-custom pins for this post.

 I hope you enjoyed this week’s garden tour and appreciate you joining me!
 If you missed a few tours or want to see how the garden has progressed, you can see them here: